 Maricopa County Superior Court

 Sex Conduct with a Minor, three counts, A.R.S.
-13-1405A
+13-1405A Criminal Defense

 As a common part of sex crime investigations, a confrontation call was made to Ms. S.M. by her friend.
 The confrontation call was a phone call made by the friend to Ms. M.S. for the sole purpose of getting her to confess in part or whole to the crime while investigators listened in and recorded the call.
-During the confrontation call, Ms. M.S. denied having oral sex with the son, but said he did tell her they had oral sex and she didn’t completely deny the event.
+During the confrontation call, Ms. M.S. denied having oral sex with the son but said he did tell her they had oral sex and she didn’t completely deny the event.
 Ms. M.S. later claimed she was too drunk to have any recollection of what occurred.
 However, based on some of the statements and text messages from Ms. S.M. she was arrested.

-Following a Psycho Sexual Risk Assessment, settlement conference, motion to remand and deviation request, the State attorney finally agreed to reduce the charged offenses to two counts Child Abuse, a class six undesignated felony with an agreement not to recommend lifetime sex offender registration.
+Following a Psycho Sexual Risk Assessment, settlement conference, motion to remand, and deviation request, the State attorney finally agreed to reduce the charged offenses to two counts of Child Abuse, a class six undesignated felony with an agreement not to recommend lifetime sex offender registration.
 At sentencing, Ms. S.M. was placed on sex offender probation and the judge declined to make Ms. S.M. register as a sex offender, even after her friend showed up at sentencing to call Ms. S.M. a “monster” and “predator” demanding she register as a sex offender to warn others of her dangerousness.

 Ultimately, Ms. S.M. is able to have her current offense reduced to a misdemeanor following probation and did not serve any jail time.
 Furthermore, Ms. S.M. voluntarily suspended her Arizona Board of Nursing License and will be applying for reinstatement three years following her consent agreement.